 If you’re trying to cleanse your body of drugs to pass a drug test, here’s some advice to help you detox safely and effectively.

 Are you trying to get through the detoxification process?
-Drug detox can be safer and easier when you partner with caring professionals like the team at Zinnia Healing.
+Drug detox can be safer and easier when you partner with caring professionals like the team at Zinnia Health at one of our detox rehab centers.
 Contact us today at (855) 430-9439 for help.

 Can I Cleanse My Body of Drugs in 24 Hours?

-While some drugs leave the system sooner than others, there’s no proven safe method to get all signs of drug use out of your system in 24 hours or less.
+While some drugs leave your system faster than others, there’s no proven safe method to get all signs of drug use out of your system within 24 hours or less.

-THC detox kits and tricks, like apple cider vinegar, that promise to cleanse your system quickly have very little evidence behind them.
+THC detox kits and detox drinks tricks, like apple cider vinegar, that promise to cleanse your system quickly have very little evidence behind them.